Review updated February 27th, 2021

 What Bundles do Foxtel Entertainment Offer?

-Foxtel Broadband offers unlimited, super-fast broadband with your choice of four packages: Foxtel Plus, Movies HD, Sports HD or Platinum.
+Foxtel Broadband offers unlimited, super-fast broadband with your choice of five bundles: Foxtel Plus, Movies HD, Sports HD, Premium or Platinum Plus.
 Foxtel Plus is the standard package, which comes with great reality shows, documentaries and TV series, as well as all the HBO goodness of the Fox Showcase channel.

 Movies HD Bundle

-The Movies HD pack is the next level up on Entertainment.
-This one is for all the movie junkies out there.
-In addition to everything offered by the Foxtel Plus pack, the Movies HD pack delivers ten channels of movies of all kinds, from the latest blockbusters to the timeless classics.
+The Movies HD pack is ideal for all the movie junkies out there.
+In addition to everything offered by the Foxtel Plus pack, the Movies HD pack delivers 11 channels of movies of all kinds, from the latest blockbusters to the timeless classics.

 Sports HD Bundle

-It’s not exaggerating to say that Foxtel Broadband’s sport package is the best sporting package out there in Australia.
-The Sport package will give you everything in the Foxtel Plus pack, as well as access to the best live sport from Australia and all around the world, including NRL, AFL, A-League, cricket, tennis, Super Rugby and loads more.
+It’s not exaggerating to say that Foxtel Broadband’s sport package is the best sporting offering available in Australia.
+The Sports HD bundle will give you everything in the Foxtel Plus pack, as well as access to the best live sport from Australia and all around the world, including NRL, AFL, A-League, cricket, tennis, Super Rugby and loads more.

 Foxtel Device Compatibility